Numerically Safe Gaussian Elimination with No Pivoting: Introduction

 \subsection{Organization of the paper}

 We organize our presentation as follows.
 In the next section we cover basic definitions and some preliminary results.
 In Section \ref{sbgegenpn} we define BGE and show that, for any input, safety as well as numerical safety of GENP imply the same properties also for BGE.
-In Section \ref{s0} we prove our basic theorems about safety and numerical safety of GENP (and consequently BGE) with multiplicative pre-processing and at the end cover some techniques for enhancing the power and efficiency of pre-processing.
+In Section \ref{s0} we prove our basic theorems about safety and numerical safety of GENP (and consequently BGE) with multiplicative pre-processing and at the end cover some techniques for enhancing the power and efficiency of pre-processing, in particular by means of recursive pre-processing, applied successively to the current leading blocks rather than once to the whole input matrix (see Remark \ref{reblock}).
 In Section \ref{sbstr} we recall the definitions and some basic properties of the matrices of Discrete Fourier transform and circulant and factor-circulant ($f$-circulant) matrices.
-In Section \ref{ssprsml} we cover some families of efficient multipliers.
+In Section \ref{ssprsml} we describe some families of efficient multipliers.
 In Section \ref{ssmblnm1s} we prove that randomized circulant pre-processing for GENP and BGE is universally safe (the contribution of the second author) but is numerically unsafe for some specific input class of matrices.
 In Section \ref{saltaug} we prove universal safety of augmentation and additive pre-processing with Gaussian as well as SRFT pre-processors.
-Section \ref{sexp1} (also the contribution of the second author) covers our numerical experiments with benchmark inputs and inputs generated according to \cite[Section 18.3]{H02}.
+Section \ref{sexp1} (also the contribution of the second author) covers our numerical experiments with benchmark inputs and inputs generated according to \cite[Section 18.3]{H02}, although performance (runtime and Gigaflop/s) on current parallel machines has not been addressed in this paper and is postponed for future work.
 In Section \ref{sconc} we briefly recall our progress and then comment on its extension to low-rank approximation and other fundamental matrix computations.
 A number of our results for Gaussian pre-processing can be extended to pre-processing under the uniform probability distribution on a finite set (cf. Theorem \ref{thrnd}).